 Visual Resume – a better way to illustrate complex working experience

 It is getting popular to leverage infographic to design resume instead of standard words document.
-Especial for the creative industry, a visual resume might become a portfolio in itself as a demonstration of design skill and personal branding, and help you stand out from the crowd.
+Especial for the creative industry, a visual resume might become a portfolio in itself as a demonstration of design skill and personal branding.
+It could help you stand out from the crowd.

 The other advantage of visual resume, if done properly, could help communicate a complex and multi-disciplinary work experience a lot better than traditional formats.
 If you don’t know graphic software, there are few tools in the market that could help with your visual resume like easel.ly, kinzaa, resumup etc., but if you are a designer, it might better off to create an original design for yourself.

-As a multidisciplinary innovation specialist, one challenge is to help make sense the width of cross-industries and multi-disciplinary work experience, yet with a specialist depth and focus in product & brand innovation.
+As a multidisciplinary innovation designer & marketer, one challenge is to help make sense the width of cross-industries and multi-disciplinary work experience, yet with a specialist depth and focus in Zero to One product & brand innovation.

 T-Shaped with depth vs Jumping across job without focus

-The width of different industries might confuse and distract many hiring managers, as on paper the resume might seems jumpy and not very focus on one discipline; they can not tell there is actually ONE consistent theme across those different industries & roles – design and innovation.
+The width of different industries might confuse and distract many hiring managers.
+Because on paper, the resume might seems jumpy and not very focus on one discipline; they can not tell there is actually ONE consistent theme across those different industries & roles – design and innovation.
+And this is only way that true creativity and innovative ideas could be uncovered by thinking out of the box i.e. your job function and industry sector!

 Journey of Expertise Accumulation